TheFrenchGhosty/wiki.thefrenchghosty.me/docs/Zarchive/thing-I-know-or-need-to-learn.md

-# Things I know / Things I need to learn
+# Things I Know / Things I Need to Learn

-## A list where I try to list the things that I know and the things that I plan to learn.
+### A List where I Try to List the Things that I Know and the Things that I Plan to Learn.

-#### Things in each category is sorted in the order than I want to learn them, eg: I want to learn Ansible before Kubernetes
+#### Things in Each Category is Sorted in the Order than I Want to Learn Them, Eg: I Want to Learn Ansible before Kubernetes

-# This list isn't exhaustive in any way.
+## This List Isn't Exhaustive in Any Way.

-## Stuff I know
+### Stuff I Know

-#### "Basics" mean that I know the basics and can use the tool for its job, "Moderate" means that I can do almost everything with the tool, but that I missing some important knowledge  - "Advanced" means that I have almost all the knowledge I need for the tool, but that there's maybe some stuff I don't know.
+#### "Basics" Mean that I Know the Basics and Can Use the Tool for Its Job, "Moderate" Means that I Can Do Almost Everything with the Tool, but that I Missing Some Important Knowledge - "Advanced" Means that I Have Almost All the Knowledge I Need for the Tool, but that There's Maybe Some Stuff I Don't Know.

-### General tools
+### General Tools

 - Git (Basics) - Need to learn how to fix merge conflicts
 - Systemd stack (Moderate) - Need to learn timers and more
 - GNU Screen

-### System administration tools
+### System Administration Tools

 - Docker / Docker-Compose (Advanced)
 - Grafana/Prometheus/Node-Exporter/Cadvisor (Moderate)
 - iptables (Basics) - No plan to learn more - Firewalld will replace it

-### Security tools
+### Security Tools

 - Burp Suite (Basics)

 ### Computer Languages